PubNubDevelopers/unity-multiplayer-shooter/README.md

 3. In case there are errors thrown related to Photon: You will need to install the photon package, as the current addition is throwing errors when attempting to open the game.
 Once the repo has been downloaded, perform the following.
 -Delete Assets > Photon
 -Import the [PUN 2 package](https://assetstore.unity.com/packages/tools/network/pun-2-free-119922) from the Unity Asset Store.
--Once you have downloaded the package, it will ask you to enter in the AppID in the configuration wizard that pops up.
+-Once you have downloaded the package, it will ask you to enter the AppID in the configuration wizard that pops up.
 Enter the AppId obtained earlier during the Photon account creation.
 3. Open Assets > SuperMultiplayerShooter > Scripts > PubNubManager.cs.
 In the ```InitializePubNub``` function, replace ```SUBSCRIBE_KEY``` and ```PUBLISH_KEY``` with the Pub/Sub keys you obtained earlier, respectively.
 Save the file.
 4. Run the game in the editor.